-Ice and water, with a low sodium and/or chloride content (below 200 mg/l), must be provided for delegations during the entire competition.
+Ice and water (in sealed bottles, cans or containers up to 500 ml), with a low sodium and/or chloride content (below 200 mg/l), must be provided for delegations during the entire competition.
+This rule applies to warm-up areas, all training areas, medical rooms and doping control rooms.